Waikkala/waikkala-front-end/waikkala-product-page/COMPONENTS.md

 ### 📄 Pages

 #### ProductPage.jsx
-Main product page that combines all organisms.
+Main product page that combines all container components.

 **Features:**
 - Header with navigation